 It's this dimension that signals the real potential of a future backlash.
-The more social networks, governments and corporations are shown to be complicit in manipulation, the less desirable possessing a Facebook account becomes.
-Politicising our relationship with technology will most likely prove the most effective way of changing it.
-Encrypted messaging services like Signal might not seem interesting now, but position them as tools with which minorities can protect themselves in Trump's America, or methods for avoiding May's "Snoopers Charter", and they take on powerful new meanings – suddenly an unheard-of app becomes a source of anti-establishment empowerment.
+The more social networks, governments, and corporations are shown to be complicit in manipulation, the less desirable possessing a Facebook account becomes.
+Politicizing our relationship with technology will most likely prove the most effective way of changing it.
+Encrypted messaging services like Signal might not seem interesting now, but position them as tools with which minorities can protect themselves in Trump's America, or methods for avoiding May's "Snoopers Charter," in the UK and they take on powerful new meanings—suddenly an unheard-of app becomes a source of anti-establishment empowerment.

-The seeds for this are already being sown – in the reactions against Facebook's sharing of users' moods with companies, the backlash against Amber Rudd's Whatsapp comments, the rapidly unfolding Cambridge Analytica debacle, or in the words of campaigners like Tristan Harris, who is conceiving of a "Hippocratic oath" for software designers, to limit the exploitation of human psychology.
+The seeds for this are already being sown—in the reactions against Facebook's sharing of users' moods with companies.
 As the world begins to further question the role technology has played in recent campaign shocks, and more generally how excessive internet use has facilitated a voluntary surveillance state, it seems inevitable that people will begin to question whether it's worth it for the group chat.